2012 Honda Civic Performance

 If you like the Civic, but want something with better performance, the Honda Civic Si is a good alternative.
 It has a 2.4-liter four-cylinder engine that’s mated to a six-speed manual transmission.
 This engine is more powerful than the 2011 model.
 It makes 200 horsepower and 170 pound feet of torque, up from the 2011 Si’s 197 horsepower and 139 pound feet of torque.
 Honda says the 2012 Si is also more fuel efficient, and should get 31 mpg on the highway, an increase of two mpg compared to last year.

-The same goes for the base Civic.
-Reviewers have noticed that its performance is good, but not great.
+Reviewers have noticed that the base Civic's performance is good, but not great.
 There’s more body lean than there used to be, and the steering isn’t precise.
 Their recommendations remain the same.
 Try the Hyundai Elantra or Chevrolet Cruze before buying a Honda Civic.

 - "The 2012 Civic Hybrid benefits from a larger gas engine, a 1.5-liter four-cylinder replacing a 1.3-liter.
 It combines with a more powerful electric motor for quicker acceleration yet improves mileage from 40/43 mpg in the 2011 to 44/44 mpg.
 You can feel the difference off the line, and though there's still some delay as the continuously variable automatic transmission whirs away, it's more responsive than before and more linear than the Toyota Prius." -- Cars.com